 This is a translation of an opinion article (originally in Basque).
 Published 20 Feb 2021: https://www.berria.eus/paperekoa/1879/010/002/2021-02-20/basoak-berpiztu.htm

 To ensure societal well-being, institutions need to help ecosystem service stewards give a new life to forests.
 And promptly.

-We are witnessing two unusual phenomena in the landscape in the [Spanish side of the Basque region].
-On the one hand, the pinus insignis [a widely planted non-native tree], such hated-and-loved trees, are leaving.
-Two fungi are starving them to death in only few years, triggering gloomy views in the mountains: dead trees, trunks broken in the middle, and leaves that shined in weird red before falling long ago.
+We are witnessing two unusual phenomena in the landscape of the [Spanish side of the Basque region].
+On one hand, the pinus insignis [a widely planted non-native tree], those trees that raise so much hate and love, are leaving.
+Two fungi are starving them to death in just few years, triggering gloomy views: dead trees, trunks broken in half and leaves that shined in a weird red colour before falling long ago.
 It’s a tornado with little cure.
 This scene can be seen on the way to the Adarra mountain, for example.

 On the other hand, in the face of this tragedy, many landowners are quickly planting another non-native species.
-Eucalyptus, while a good component in its native Australian ecosystems, in the Cantabrian range is not friends with land and water.
+Eucalyptus, while a good component in its native Australian ecosystems, in the Cantabrian range is not a friend of land and water.
 The bare soil of eucalyptus plantations is just the tip of the iceberg; an indicator of a desert of biodiversity.

 It doesn’t have to be that way.
 A society looking to the next generation needs innovative natural resources governance.
 For example, by providing support and subsidies to ecosystem stewards for protecting the services provided by native forests.
 Payments for ecosystem services have been implemented in several developing countries (Costa Rica, Mexico) and are being considered in European regions.

 The simplest way is to pay for the carbon captured by trees, as driven by climate change policies.
 But high-diversity forests bring many other ecosystem services, such as water quality regulation, resilience to pests, and flood and landslide prevention.